tardate/LittleArduinoProjects/playground/LED7Segment/ShiftDrive/README.md

-# #177 LED7Segment/ShiftDrive
+# #177 7-Segment Shift Drive

-Test control of a 7-segment display via a 74HC595 shift register.
+Test control of a 7-segment LED display via a 74HC595 shift register.

 Here's a quick video of the circuit in action: